appayevK/Helloworld_of_DeepLearning/README.md

 ## Notes

 Built as a learning exercise to internalize how backpropagation actually works at the matrix level — every shape, every gradient, every update step is explicit.
-No frameworks, no shortcuts.
+No frameworks, no shortcuts. p.s(in the trainer change the epoch number for 15 for the same result)